Acrylic125/fntu/api/README.md

 npx wrangler secret put DATABASE_URL

 # Add API Key Secret for signing API Keys
 # 1. Generate a secret.
+Use a different secret than the one you used for .env.
 openssl rand -hex 32
 # 2. Add API KEY SECRET.
 Paste the generated string from (1).
 npx wrangler secret put API_KEY_JWT_SECRET